McCovey Cove: Splash hits

 A "splash hit" is recorded when a Giants player hits a home run that lands in McCovey Cove on the fly (foul balls, home runs hit by opposing players, and hits that strike or bounce off the stadium wall or pedestrian path are not counted toward this total).
 These hits are tallied on an electronic counter on the right field wall.
-As of September 24, 2025, 108 splash hits have been hit into the Bay by 32 Giants players since the park opened; 35 of those were by Barry Bonds.
-Seven other Giants have reached the Cove more than twice: Brandon Belt (ten), Pablo Sandoval (eight), Mike Yastrzemski (seven), LaMonte Wade Jr. (six), Denard Span (five), Brandon Crawford (four), and Joc Pederson (four).
+As of August 26, 2026, 111 splash hits have been hit into the Bay by 33 Giants players since the park opened; 35 of those were by Barry Bonds.
+Eight other Giants have reached the Cove more than twice: Brandon Belt (ten), Pablo Sandoval (eight), Mike Yastrzemski (seven), LaMonte Wade Jr. (six), Denard Span (five), Brandon Crawford (four), Joc Pederson (four), and Rafael Devers (three).
 Five additional players — Felipe Crespo, Michael Tucker, Ryan Klesko, Aubrey Huff, and Andrés Torres — have done it twice.
 Nineteen other Giants players have accomplished the feat once.
 Bonds' splash hit on April 17, 2001 marked his 500th career home run.
 Carlos Beltrán's splash hit on September 14, 2011 marked his 300th career home run.
 Tyler Colvin's splash hit on May 12, 2014 was also his first hit for the Giants and occurred in his first at bat at Oracle Park since joining the team.
 Bonds is the only Giants player to hit the Cove twice in the same game, having done so on May 10, 2000 and May 18, 2002.
 On June 15, 2021, two different Giants players got splash hits in the same game for the first time: Steven Duggar and Mike Yastrzemski.

 Two players have gotten splash hits while playing for the Giants and visiting teams.
 Ryan Klesko got a splash hit on April 9, 2003, while playing for the San Diego Padres before getting two splash hits as a Giants player during the 2007 season.
 He was joined by Joc Pederson on May 24, 2022, who became the first player to have a splash hit for three different teams, having previously hit two home runs into the water while a member of the Los Angeles Dodgers and the Chicago Cubs.

 Five splash hits have been walk-off home runs: Barry Bonds' on August 19, 2003; Brandon Crawford's on April 13, 2014; and Mike Yastrzemski's three splash hits on July 29, 2020, June 19, 2023, and April 9, 2025.

 Three splash hits have been grand slams: Bonds' on August 14, 2001, Michael Tucker's on April 9, 2005, and Yastrzemski's on June 15, 2021.

 Denard Span and LaMonte Wade Jr. are the only Giants to lead off with a splash hit, doing so on June 13, 2016 and June 2, 2023, respectively.

 On September 15, 2024, Heliot Ramos became the first-ever right-handed batter to hit a home run into the water.